tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 The scratching resumed, but it was different and this time it was hard to hear.
 It came from behind me instead of outside.
 I crawled to the origin of the sound and found a kennel.

 It was Daisy.
-The one I'd completely forgotten about, the one I was supposed to give her morphine.
+The one I'd completely forgotten about, the one I was supposed to give morphine an hour ago.

 Poor Daisy must've been in pain all this time and now is trapped here with me, waiting to die by a feral dog.

-Then, in a desperate attempt of seeking comfort, because I might die blind but not alone, I opened her crate and hugged her.
-I knew I wasn't supposed to do that, but we were going to die and I wasn't leaving her there.
+Then, in a desperate attempt to seek comfort, because I might die blind but not alone, I opened her crate and hugged her.
+I knew I wasn't supposed to do that, but we were going to die anyway and I wasn't leaving her there.
 She felt weird, broken in some way.
 Her head hung loose, she didn't feel alive at all.
 She barely weighed anything and smelled like iodine and something bitter.
-Still, I knew she wasn't dead because she never stopped scratching and kept doing it weakly against my shirt.
-I could tell then that she was in so much pain, no wonder she needed a painkiller as strong as morphine.
+Still, I knew she was alive, because she never stopped scratching and kept doing it weakly against my shirt.
+I could tell then that she was in so much pain, her body would flinch with the brush of my fingers.
+No wonder she needed a painkiller as strong as morphine.

 — I'm sorry — I cried — I'm really sorry, Daisy.

 She stopped.
 Then I felt a lick on my cheek and then a sudden pain all over my face.
 She scratched me with so much force I felt the blood pouring down on thick drops.
 My eyes started burning so much that I pressed my palms as hard as I could against them and dug my nails into my forehead.
-My head started spinning and I curled up on the ground and started to squirm while I tried to stop the bleeding with my shirt.
+My head started spinning and I curled up on the ground and began to squirm while I tried to stop the bleeding with my shirt.

 Then, the door finally broke.